nerdnik/PyCliqueTop_2023/README.md

 # PyCliqueTop_2023
 Written on August 28, 2023 by Nikki Sanderson

-A python version of MATLAB CliqueTop package by Chad Giusti PNAS 2015.
-Persisent homology (previously computed using Perseus) is now computed using the python package Ripser.
+PyCliqueTop_2023 is a python version of MATLAB CliqueTop package by Chad Giusti corresponding to the 2015 PNAS paper "Clique topology reveals intrinsic geometric structure in neural correlations".

+Persisent homology (previously computed using Perseus) is now computed using the python package Ripser (https://ripser.scikit-tda.org).

+To run the functions in PyCliqueTop_2023, you'll need first install Ripser.
+To install Ripser, you'll need Cython.
+To install both of these, run the following in your terminal:

+pip install Cython

+pip install Ripser

-Computes Betti curves of clique complexs from similarity (ex. correlation) or dissimilarity (ex. distance) matrices.
+PyCliqueTop_2023 computes Betti curves of clique complexs for an input similarity (ex. correlation) or dissimilarity (ex. distance) matrices.
 The main functions are:

 * compute_betti_curves()